tKetelhut95/Databricks-Projects/PySpark: Meteorites DLT Pipeline/README.md

 * `meteorites`: creates a pipeline with bronze, silver, and gold tables to pull, clean, and transform the meteorite data using PySpark
 * Imports include the dlt module to use Python functions and pyspark.sql.functions to leverage SQL functions within PySpark code
-* Bronze (Streaming table) - Autoloader loads the data from s3 via the "cloud.files" format and specifies additional options for how to deal with the data...file metadata is also pulled using the "_metadata as source_metadata" expression
+* Bronze (Streaming table) - Autoloader loads the data from S3 Bucket via the "cloud.files" format and specifies additional options for how to deal with the data...file metadata is also pulled using the "_metadata as source_metadata" expression
 * Silver (Streaming table) - Establishes constraints valid_data and valid_size that will drop rows that do not meet expectations and changes data types of the "year" and "mass" fields
 * Gold (Live table) - Creates a Live table that modifies the "year" column to display a year format and extracts the longitude and latitude values from the "geolocation" object